Canon G1 X Mark III vs Fujifilm X-T1

 Studio photographers will appreciate that the Fujifilm X-T1 (unlike the G1X Mark III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So how do things add up?
 Is there a clear favorite between the Canon G1 X Mark III and the Fujifilm X-T1?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon PowerShot G1 X Mark III: